lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ### NB - Add Images of two logos side by side

-When it came to implementing this design I was a bit confused about how I will switch between these two versions when either dark/light mode is selected.
+When it came to implementing this design I was a bit confused about how to go about switching between these two versions when either dark/light mode is selected.

 ### NB - Add Gif showing how it switches

-I found a way to do this and I'll be sharing how I was able to achieve it.
+I found a way to do this and I'll share how I was able to achieve it.
 Btw I'm open to hearing how you'll typically implement this if you were trying to implement it.

 Let's dive in!!
 So I've got an image tag with the light-colored logo.